 Make the sauce – Mix all the sauce ingredients and keep them aside.

-Coat Chicken- Next step is to coat chicken well with cornstarch.
-Cornstarch coated chicken when cooked makes it crispy and also the sauce sticks well to the chicken.
+Coat Chicken- The next step is to coat the chicken well with cornstarch.
+Cornstarch-coated chicken makes it crispy and the sauce sticks well to the chicken.

-Making stir fry - Now that the cashews are roasted and chicken is cooked, next we will cook the aromatic.
-Cook ginger, garlic, chilies, white part of the green onion until aromatic.
+Making stir fry – Now that the cashews are roasted and the chicken is cooked, next, we will cook the aromatic.
+Cook ginger, garlic, chilies, and white part of the green onion until aromatic.
 Quickly cook the red peppers.

-Last step is to add the chicken, cashews and the sauce.
-Toss eveyhting well.
-Let the sauce thicken a bit and coat chicken well.
+The last step is to add the chicken, cashews, and sauce.
+Toss everything well.
+Let the sauce thicken a bit and coat the chicken well.
 Top it with chopped green onion and mix.

 This Thai cashew chicken is best served fresh.
 However, leftovers will last in the refrigerator for up to 3 days.
 You can microwave for 1-2 minutes before serving.